anubav/lproof/README.md

 `[Explanation: 1, n--n+2, n+5]`

-In the HTML rendering of the proof, clicking on a line highlights all other lines referenced in its justification.
+In the HTML rendering of the proof, hovering over a line highlights that line as well as all other lines referenced in its justification.
 In order for cross-references to work, the same string must be used for both the line number and the reference to that line.

 ### Ellipses